 The new revelation has come at a time when Mark Zuckerberg and team is facing criticism from all the sides for not taking precautionary measures well in time.
 As of December 2017, Facebook had 2.13 billion monthly active users on the platform, and the recent revelation is being considered as a serious threat to all of its users.

-Mark Zuckerberg has not shunned from the situation and held nobody but himself responsible for the mistakes.
+Mark Zuckerberg has not shunned the situation and held nobody but himself responsible for the mistakes.
 He did apologize ‘second time’ to its users and told that the company had immediately disabled the feature.

 The revelations have once again underlined the failure of social media giant in protecting user’s privacy.
 If people’s information can be used to manipulate elections, it surely can be misused for a whole bunch of unethical activities that can cause discomfort to the user.

 Facebook capitalizes on the gathered data as users’ personal information and usage behaviour does help in showing targeted ads and determining what’s trending according to their preferences.
 More posts related to the likes and dislikes of the user increases the probability of them being more clickable.